 9. Keep your stress situation in check

-Stress, like sleep deprivation, might mess with your weight.
+Stress, like that which happens as a result of sleep deprivation, might mess with your weight.
 Unchecked tension or anxiety can drive you to eat more, especially when it comes to high calorie comfort foods.

 Research also shows that high levels of the stress hormone cortisol may encourage your body to store fat around your middle.